-The Enemy reunite for performance at frontman Tom Clarke's solo show
+The Enemy announce UK reunion tour for 2022

+The Enemy have shared details of a 2022 UK reunion tour celebrating the 15th anniversary of their breakthrough debut album ‘We’ll Live And Die In These Towns’ – see dates below.

-The Enemy reunited for a performance at frontman Tom Clarke’s solo show over the weekend and shared details of a 2022 Coventry homecoming show.
+The news follows the band reuniting for a performance at frontman Tom Clarke’s solo show at HMV Empire Coventry on Saturday (October 30), where gig-goers could exclusively buy tickets to an Enemy show at HMV Empire next October.

-Clarke, who was playing at HMV Empire Coventry on Saturday (October 30), surprised fans by inviting his Enemy bandmates Andy Hopkins and Liam Watts to the stage.
+Clarke surprised fans by inviting his Enemy bandmates Andy Hopkins and Liam Watts to the stage towards the end of his set.
 The band split in 2016 after 10 years together.

-Fan-shot footage from the night shows Clarke, Hopkins and Watts perform their debut hit 2007 single ‘Away From Here’.
+Fan-shot footage from the night showed Clarke, Hopkins and Watts performing their debut hit 2007 single ‘Away From Here’.

 Clarke told fans as he invited his bandmates to the stage: “Make some noise for Andy Hopkins and Liam Watts.
 The reason they are here today is because in about a year’s time in this room, in this building all three of us are gonna be on stage as The Enemy, we are going to play a show” [via Coventry Telegraph].